Active Event Awareness:

 Encourage a ‘no bystander’ attitude among event attendees.
 If someone sees a situation that seems inappropriate, they should feel comfortable report it to staff immediately.
 This applies to situations with adults as well as children.

-A predator will use any opening to get to kids.
-Be aware who the children in your community are speaking to and hanging around, question adults who seem to ‘buddy up’ to children, especially those without cause to do so.
+A pedophile will use any opening to get to kids.
+Be aware who the children in your community are speaking to and hanging around.
+Question adults who seem to ‘buddy up’ to children, especially those without cause to do so.
 Predators will charm the people around potential victims in every way they can use to get close to a child.

 Monitor and establish healthy rules and boundaries for any workshops that may be offered for adults or children.
-All mentoring relationships that may develop with staff member or workshop presenter during the event involving a child must be reported and recorded by and to a staff member.
+All mentoring relationships that may develop with staff members or workshop presenters during the event involving a child must be reported to and recorded by a staff member.

-The predator that I dealt with worked very hard at trying to develop ‘mentoring’ kids around him.
+The predator that I dealt with worked very hard at trying to develop ‘mentoring’ relationships with kids around him.
 This is referred to as grooming.

-Grooming is a form of manipulation that is used to build trust with a child and adults around the child to gain access to and time alone with her/him.
+Grooming is a form of manipulation that is used to build trust with a child and the adults around the child to gain access and time alone with her/him.